copy90471/copy90471/README.md

 - 👋 Hi, I’m @copy90471
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning videogame development
+- 🌱 I’m currently learning videogames development
-- 💞️ I’m looking to collaborate on ...`
+- 💞️ I’m looking to collaborate on big projects
-- 📫 How to reach me ...
+- 📫 My email is copy90471@gmail.com

 <!---
 copy90471/copy90471 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.